Integrated Studies

 Credits 3

 This course introduces the beginner to hand construction methods working with clay and glaze.
 Students are introduced to the drying and firing methods that successfully transform clay into ceramics.
 Through in-class demos and 1-on-1 instruction, students learn hand-building processes to bring their designs to life - including pinching, coiling, slab-working and forming texture.
 Surface design and glaze application procedures are also explored including brushing, dipping and pouring.
 Students learn about the work of other artists but pursue their own creative vision while learning basic techniques.
-The class meets off-site at Green & Bisque Clay Center in Pasadena.
+The class meets at an off-site location.
+The location will be posted on Canvas.

 INT-209B: Basics of Ceramics Wheel